Materials-Consortia/OPTIMADE/optimade.rst

     **Note**: Future versions of the OPTIMADE API will deprecate this format and require all keys that are not :field:`type` or :field:`id` to be under the :field:`attributes` key.

+An example of the data part of the entry listing info endpoint response follows below, however, note that:

-Example (note: the description strings have been wrapped for readability only):
+- The description strings have been wrapped for readability only (newline characters are not allowed inside JSON strings)
+- The properties in the example, 'nelements' and 'lattice_vectors', mimick OPTIMADE standard properties, but are given here with simplified definitions compared to the standard definitions for these properties.

 .. code:: jsonc